The Mission of the Appalachian Women’s Museum is to gather, preserve, and share the stories of Southern Appalachian women past, present, and future.

 Southern Appalachian Women

 The mountains, streams and forests of Southern Appalachia were intricately tied to the identity of Southern Appalachian Women.
 They lived and worked off the land both shaping the environment around them and being shaped by it.
 Southern Appalachian Women were and are a mosaic of personalities, education, employment, race, and ethnicities as diverse as the trees and flowers in the hills.
-The stories of Appalachian Women, past, present and future must be preserved and shared to understand our place and inspire those that walk in the shadows of their lives.
+The stories of Appalachian Women, past, present and future must be preserved and shared to understand place and provide inspiration for those who follow behind.

-The Appalachian Women’s Museum (AWM) is an organization governed by an all-volunteer board that has worked to open the doors of the Monteith Farmstead in Dillsboro, North Carolina.
+The Appalachian Women’s Museum is an organization governed by an all-volunteer board that has worked to open the doors of the Monteith Farmstead in Dillsboro, North Carolina.
 In the spring of 2025, the AWM hired the first part-time House Manager, Danielle Duffy.
 This position will help guide the museum into the next phase as a place to collect, preserve and share the stories of Appalachian women past, present, and future.
 The AWM Board of Directors, the House Manager, interns and volunteers continue to renovate and actively plan permanent and rotating exhibits.
-The AWM Garden Ladies plant a victory garden on the grounds, donating the excess vegetables to the Community Table.
+The AWM Garden Ladies plant a victory garden on the grounds, donating the excess vegetables to United Christian Ministries and the Community Table to help alleviate food insecurity in our community.
 We are excited to partner with community organizations such as the Mountain Heritage Center, Cherokee Preservation Foundation, WCU History Department, WATR, Jackson County Public Library, and Dogwood Crafters, along with major support from the Jackson County Commission, TWASA and the community.
+And a special thank you to the Town of Dillsboro.

 We’ve Come A Long Way!